 Codeine is another opioid to treat mild, moderate and severe pain.
 People also use it in combination with paracetamol to treat colds, coughs and flu, and people can buy tablets over the counter without a prescription.

-Codeine is also called co-codamol.
+Codeine is also called co-codamol which can be very addictive.
 Nurofen Plus and other branded painkiller products contain Codeine.

 The medicine is said to make people feel relaxed and happy — this is why many people abuse it, taking it when they don’t need it and not for a valid medical reason.
 Like any addiction, Codeine addicts crave more Codeine, leading people to take higher doses more frequently than advised.